16 Top-Rated Tourist Attractions in Antibes-Juan-les-Pins

 Though the shipyard closed in 1985, this site now features the remarkable Nomade sculpture.
 Depicting a man staring out to sea, this innovative and immense installation by the Catalan artist Jaume Plensa evokes a sense of mystery and adventure.

-Address: Quai Henri Rambaud Port Vauban, Antibes
+Address: Quai Henri Rambaud, Antibes

-Classified as a historical monument, this 16th-century Gothic church was built for the Brotherhood of the White Penitents of Saint Bernardin.
-The ornate interior surprises visitors with its richness and beauty.
-Frescoes from the 16th and 19th centuries adorn the walls, and the 18th-century wooden altarpiece was crafted in a magnificent decorative style.
+The ornate interior will surprise you with its richness and beauty.
+Frescoes from the 16th and 19th centuries adorn the walls, and the 18th-century wooden altarpiece was crafted in Baroque style.

 Address: 14 Rue du Docteur Rostan, Antibes

-Just seven kilometers away (about a 20-minute drive) from Antibes, Biot is a quaint hilltop village with cobblestone streets and idyllic pastoral views.
+Just seven kilometers away (about a 20-minute drive) from Antibes, Biot is a quaint medieval hilltop village with cobblestone streets and idyllic pastoral views.
 Not to be missed is the Eglise Sainte-Marie-Madeleine, which has a Vierge du Rosaire painting by Louis Bréa.

 Other things to do in Biot include browsing the town's art galleries and boutiques.
 The village is known for its arts and crafts, including gold and silver work, ceramics, handcrafted glass, wood carvings, weaving, and silk-screen printing.